 In addition, Swvl has identified material weaknesses in its internal control over financial reporting and there can be no assurances that there will not be material weaknesses in Swvl's internal control over financial reporting in the future.
+Material weakness identified is (1) the sufficiency of resources with an appropriate level of technical accounting and SEC reporting experience, (2) a lack of sufficient financial reporting policies and procedures that are commensurate with IFRS and SEC reporting requirements, and (3) the design and operating effectiveness of IT general controls for information systems that are relevant to the preparation of Swvl's consolidated financial statements.
 Any failure to maintain internal control over financial reporting could severely inhibit Swvl's ability to accurately report its financial condition, operating results or cash flows.
 If Swvl is unable to comply with the requirements of the Sarbanes-Oxley Act or conclude that its internal control over financial reporting is effective, investors may lose confidence in the accuracy and completeness of its financial reports, the market price of its securities could decline, and Swvl could be subject to sanctions or investigations by Nasdaq, the SEC or other regulatory authorities.
 Failure to remedy any material weakness in Swvl's internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict Swvl's future access to the capital markets.
 In addition, failure to implement adequate internal controls or ensure that books and records accurately reflect transactions could result in criminal and civil fines and penalties under the FCPA, as well as related reputational harm and legal fees in defense of such investigations.
 Any of the foregoing risks could have an adverse effect on Swvl's business, financial condition and results of operations.